Aman-zishan/sDAO-with-chainhook/README.md

 7. click on `conclude` to conclude and execute the proposal

-8. once succcesfull go ahead and repeat the process for claiming the milestone, make sure to change the `contract` in boilerplate `.grant-proposal` to your newly deployed grant contract
+8. once successful go ahead and repeat the process for claiming the milestone, make sure to change the `contract` in boilerplate `.grant-proposal` to your newly deployed grant contract

 9. vote and conclude just like grant proposal